5 / 162+ Google Reviews

 home-comfort

 The HVAC industry has conditioned homeowners to think air quality is solved by buying better filters or adding UV lights.
-But filters only catch particles that pass through them—and most IAQ problems aren’t particle-based.
+But filters only catch particles that pass through them—and most serious IAQ problems aren’t particle-based.
+They’re gas-based: VOCs from new construction, CO2 from poor ventilation, low-level carbon monoxide from aging furnaces, and formaldehyde from furniture and flooring.

 The Gas Threat:

-Most serious IAQ threats in North Texas (VOCs, CO/CO2, Formaldehyde) are gases.
+Most serious IAQ threats in North Texas (VOCs, CO2, CO, Formaldehyde) are gases.
 No standard filter catches gases, and no UV light neutralizes CO2.
-Real improvement requires measurement first.
+Real improvement requires measurement first, then targeted solutions.

 The 4 Hidden IAQ Threats in DFW Homes